RiaRosenauer/SatChallenge/README.md

-# SatChallenge
+# SatChallenge (HackaTUM 2021)

-Calculating communication satellite orbits for constant ground coverage.
-Sat-Challenge of HackaTUM2021 (Rohde-Schwarz)
+Winning entry of the HackaTUM 2021 Sat-Challenge given by Rohde & Schwarz.
+You can find our final submission for the challenge on [Devpost](https://devpost.com/software/hamiltumian).

 ![satellite_orbits_around_earth](images/githubPreview.gif)

 # Project Description
-This project prvides a working solution and some intermidiate simulation tools to the Sat-Challenge of HackaTUM2021 (prvided by Rohde-Schwarz).
+Rohde & Schwarz tasked the attending teams at this years [HackaTUM](https://hack.tum.de/) with developing a satellite constellation intended for air traffic communication.
+Several factors had to be taken into account, including the Doppler shift, guaranteeing full coverage of fixed geographic regions at all times, and the directionality of the planes' communication antennas.
+This project provides a working solution and some of the intermidiate simulation tools we used to solve the problem.

 # Project Structure
 In this repo are two visualisation tools: